Leave this site

 3.3.1.
 Young people subject to ISS will form a part of the offender management list.

 3.3.4.
-The Youth Justice Supervisor will also:
+The CCCPT will also:

 4.1.
 This policy has been assessed with regard to its relevance to race and diversity equality.
 As a result of this assessment the policy has been graded as having a medium potential impact.
-Attached is the latest equality impact assessment that forms part of the policy review process.

 5.1.
 This policy has been assessed as low risk.

 7.1.
-The CCP Insp and Youth Justice Manager for the Force will maintain contact with ISS Management Team.
+The CCP Insp and Youth Justice Manager for the force will maintain contact with ISS Management Team.
 Reviews will be undertaken as per the review schedule.
-Additional reviews will be undertaken if and when there are changes to; the funding of this service, the service provider, internal changes to those deemed to be responsible for providing the Police aspect of ISS and changes within legislation.
+Additional reviews will be undertaken if and when there are changes to; the funding of this service, the service provider, internal changes to those deemed to be responsible for providing the police aspect of ISS and changes within legislation.

-7.2 This SOP is scheduled for review in December 2025.
+7.2 This SOP is scheduled for review in November 2027.

 8.1.
 Kent Police have measures in place to protect the security of your data in accordance with our Information Management Policy (Policy W1000 - Information Management).

-9.1 Kent Police will hold data in accordance with our Records Review, Retention and Disposal Policy (Policy W1012 - Records Review, Retention and Disposal).
+9.1 Kent Police will hold data in accordance with our Records review, retention and disposal policy (Policy W1012 - Records review, retention and disposal).

 Policy reference: Intensive supervision and surveillance (N02a)

-Date last reviewed: December 2023
+Date last reviewed: November 2025